payelbanerjee0304/payelbanerjee0304/README.md

 - 👋 Hi, I’m @payelbanerjee
 - 👀 I’m interested in coding
-- 🌱 I’m currently learning php
+- 🌱 I’m currently a backend developer
 - 💞️ I’m looking to collaborate in projects based on custom php or laravel
 - 📫 Drop an email to my mail id @payelbanerjee9319@gmail.com